Cray-HPE/docs-csm/operations/validate_csm_health.md

 ...
 ```

-* HPE PDUs are not supported at this time and will likely show up as not being found in HSM.
-They can be ignored.
+* HPE PDUs are supported and should show up as being found in HSM.
+If they aren't, they should be investigated since that may indicate that configuration steps have not yet been executed which are required for the PDUs to be discovered.
+Refer to [HPE PDU Admin Procedures](./hpe_pdu/hpe_pdu_admin_procedures.md) for additional configuration for this type of PDU.
+The steps to run will depend on if the PDU has been set up yet, and whether or not an upgrade or fresh install of CSM is being performed.
    > Cabinet PDU Controllers have xnames in the form of `xXmM`, where `X` is the cabinet and `M` is the ordinal of the Cabinet PDU Controller.

    Example mismatch for HPE PDU: